Check out more articles from the OAK series.

 with dai.Device(pipeline) as device: queue = device.getOutputQueue(name="left") frame = queue.get() imOut = frame.getCvFrame()

 Now let’s build a complete pipeline for both left and right cameras.
-We will use the outputs from the mono cameras to display the separate views and also the merged view.
+We will use the outputs from the mono cameras to display the separate and merged views.
 Please download the complete code using the following link to get started.

-Although the Depth-AI library provides support for both Python and C++ API, C++ API is not yet a stable release.
-Hence, in this blog post, we are focusing on the python code.
+Although the Depth-AI library supports both Python and C++ API, C++ API is not yet a stable release.
+Hence, in this blog post, we are focusing on Python code.

 import cv2 import depthai as dai import numpy as np